StoglRobotics/ros_team_workspace/docs/tutorials/setting_up_rtw.rst

 - :ref:`quick-start <tutorial-quick-start>`,
 - :ref:`setup your first workspace <uc-setup-workspace>`,
-- :ref:`check how to manage multiple workspaces <tutorial-managing-multiple-workspaces>`
+- check how to :ref:`manage multiple workspaces <tutorial-managing-multiple-workspaces>`,
 - or check out one of the :ref:`use-cases <uc-index>`.